DIGI2-FEUP/dinasore/README.md

 Each function blocks has also a unique type that identifies it (FB type) (present in the 'FBType' tag), to organize a group of function blocks, it was created general categories.
 You specify both of them inside the XML file.
 You must use also the FB type as name of the Python file (FB_TYPE_EXAMPLE.py) and the XML file (FB_TYPE_EXAMPLE.fbt)

-The category of the function block is present in the 'SelfDescription' tag.
+The category of the function block is present in the 'FBType' tag in the 'OpcUa' attribute.
 There are 4 different general categories of function blocks:
 * **DEVICE.SENSOR** - general category used to represent a sensor (e.g. temperature, voltage);
 * **SERVICE** - general category used to represent a processing module (e.g. moving average, normalization);